Extracting total Amb programs from proofs: Conclusion

 There are many logical approaches to concurrency.
-An example is an approach based on extensions of Reynolds' separation logic~\cite{Reynolds:2002} to the concurrent and higher-order setting~\cite{OHearn07,Brookes07,Jungetal18}.
-Logics for session types and process calculi ~\cite{Wadler14a,CairesPfenningToninho16,Kouzapasetal16} form another approach that is oriented more towards the formulae-as-types/proofs-as-programs~\cite{Howard80,Wadler14} or rather proofs-as-processes paradigm~\cite{Abramsky94}.
-All these approaches provide highly specialized logics and expression languages that are able to model and reason about concurrent programs with a fine control of memory and access management and complex communication patterns.
+For example, Reynolds' separation logic~\cite{Reynolds:2002} has been extended to the concurrent and higher-order setting~\cite{OHearn07,Brookes07,Jungetal18}, and there are logics for session types and process calculi ~\cite{Wadler14a,CairesPfenningToninho16,Kouzapasetal16} as well as logics based on Avron's hypersequent calculus \cite{AscieriCiabattoniGenco20}, which are oriented more towards the formulae-as-types/proofs-as-programs~\cite{Howard80,Wadler14} or proofs-as-processes paradigm~\cite{Abramsky94}.
+Another line of research are process algebras~\cite{Milner80,Hoare85,MilnerParrowWalker92} with associated temporal and modal logics~\cite{Stirling91}, as well as axiomatic approaches to process algebra~\cite{BergstraKlop89}.
+In~\cite{SchmidtSchau2020} a translation of Milner's $\pi$-calculus in a formal model of concurrent Haskell is provided and proven to be correct.
+Based on this, we hope to give a similar correctness proof of the current implementation of our calculus in concurrent Haskell.